 Methodology

-The primary data is collected using a structured interview schedule and the cluster sampling approach which selected 98 women fisherfolk out of the total of 298 in Chinnapalam village that is 34 percent and selected 53 women fisher folk out of a total of 672 in Therkuvadi village that is 7.8 percent specified in the secondary source, the Marine Fisheries Census 2016 Tamilnadu published by ICAR – Central Marine Fisheries Research Institute and Department of Fisheries Ministry of Fisheries, Animal Husbandry and dairying, Government of India.
-The period of study for one month June 2023.
-The statistical techniques used to analyse the data
+The primary data is collected using a structured interview schedule and the cluster sampling approach which selected 98 women fisher folk out of the total of 298 in Chinnapalam village that is 34 percent and selected 53 women fisher folk out of a total of 672 in Therkuvadi village that is 7.8 percent specified in the secondary source, the Marine Fisheries Census 2016 Tamilnadu published by ICAR – Central Marine Fisheries Research Institute and Department of Fisheries Ministry of Fisheries, Animal Husbandry and dairying, Government of India.
+The period of study is one month - June 2023.
+The statistical techniques are used to analyse the data.

 Simple Regression using dummy variable